Update: This task has been updated, I strongly recommend you download that drop instead of this one. You can read all about it.

 As a direct result of this I spent last night writing version one of a task which allows me to easily integrate tests designed to work with that unit testing tool into my NAnt build scripts.
 You can grab a copy of the source and try it for yourself.
 Please keep in mind that this is just an initial drop, and its missing a number of very important features.
 I have the following features on my TODO list.

 - Write automated unit tests using csUnit (chicken and egg scenario).

 - Write automated build script to run unit tests and build a release.

-- Improve API documentation for the source code using XML comments.
+- Improve (have some) API documentation for the source code using XML comments.

 - Make the NAnt output look prettier (looks like a dogs breakfast at the moment).